kubernetes/community/contributors/design-proposals/initial-resources.md

 * [GCM](../../docs/user-guide/monitoring.md#google-cloud-monitoring) - since GCM is not as powerful as InfluxDB some aggregation will be made on the client side

 Both will be hidden under an abstraction layer, so it would be easy to add another option.
-The code will be a part of Initial Resources component to not block development, however in the future it should be a part of Heapster.
+The code will be a part of Initial Resources component to not block development, however, in the future it should be a part of Heapster.

 ## Next steps